Missions of the Protestant Reformed Churches in America

 • PRC in the Philippines and her mission work in various places:

 • Berean PRC bulletin: Rev. V. Ibe led her worship services today.
-And, "The saints in All of Grace Protestant Reformed Fellowship (AGPRF), Gabaldon, NE will join us in our worship services via Livestreamed at our Facebook account."
+And, "The saints of All of Grace Protestant Reformed Fellowship in Gabaldon Nueva Ecija will join us in worship services today.
+We pray for God’s continued care and blessings upon them as they hear the Word of God."

 REFORMED RESOURCES for EDUCATION, EDIFICATION, and EVANGELISM